CLINICAL DATA

 The validation of pharmacogenetics for the identification of Fabry patients to be treated with migalastat.1

 600 Fabry disease-causing mutations were expressed in HEK-293 cells and incubated in the presence or absence of 10 μmol/l migalastat to determine response.
-Mutant α-galactosidase A (α-Gal A) responses to migalastat in the GLP HEK assay were compared with the pharmacodynamic effects of oral migalastat on:1
+Mutant α-Gal A responses to migalastat in the GLP HEK assay were compared with the pharmacodynamic effects of oral migalastat on:1

 - α-Gal A levels in peripheral blood mononuclear cells isolated from male Fabry patients